ahmadalkawasmeh/Scrabble/README.md

   -

 - James Grieder - 101177911
-  - Implemented save/load functionality for game features included in milestone 3 (Java Serialization)
+  - Implemented save/load functionality for all game features included in milestone 3 (Java Serialization)
+  - Created AllTests test suite class
   - AI now has the ability to place the first word
-  - Created AllTests test suite class
+  - Refactoring of AI to be its own individual static class, instead of just a field within the Player class
+  - Implemented functionality for the "cancel" butttons when first opening the game and selecting the number of players and AI

 - Daniel Kuchanski - 101182041
   -